v2sCollections/Constellation/README.md

 - Fixes the spaceship targeting reticle looking choppy as it's locked to 30fps by default.
 - Swaps the helmet torch light out for a different clearer version.
 - Jetpacks now work with pressing and holding buttons, instead of being single press.
-- Grabbing objects and Bodies is now quicker with no delay.
+- Better FOV when in dialogue.
+- Vendors will now refresh their inventory every day instead of every 2 days.
 - Increases the distance at which the map marker is visible.
 - Increases the distance at which objects can be scanned.
 - Decrease jogging movement speed.
-- Better FOV when in dialogue.
-- Vendors will now refresh their inventory every day instead of every 2 days.
+- Speed up Grabbing objects and Bodies with no delay.
 - Speed up Air Lock Animations.
 It comes with various speed multipliers for you to choose from.
 - Speed up Furniture animations.
 It comes with various speed multipliers for you to choose from.